Marketing for coaches: 5 successful strategies in 2021

 And they’re right to do so.

-Google uses text to analyse your website and find out what searches you’re relevant to.
+Google uses text to analyze your website and find out what searches you’re relevant to.
 If you don’t have quality information in the form of text articles on your site, it’s not possible to get listed on the first page.
 The main reason a lot of sites don’t rank is that they don’t have enough quality text on their website.

 So Blogging is key to getting visible on Google, which does wonders for your reputation.
 But blogging also appeals to people.
 We think that people don’t read, but when was the last time you went to a website to read a piece of information?